 BEV (Battery Electric Vehicle)

-A battery electric vehicle (BEV) is a vehicle that does not have an internal combustion engine, and rather relies solely on an electric battery system for energy.
+A battery electric vehicle (BEV) is a type of electric vehicle.
+BEVs store energy within the batteries inside the vehicle.
+A BEV does not have an internal combustion engine, but relies solely on an electric battery system for energy.
 It must be plugged into a charging source to replenish its battery.
-The name BEV is often also referred to as an electric vehicle or EV.
-As of 2018, many EVs can operate between 100 and 300 miles on a single charge.
+As of 2018, many BEVs can operate between 100 and 300 miles on a single charge.

 CCS (Combined Charging System)

-CHAdeMO is a DC fast charging protocol that was first developed for the Japanese EV market, and is currently capable in the U.S. of charging the Nissan Leaf, Kia Soul, and Mitsubishi iMiEV.
-The CHAdeMO is officially recognized as an international DC charging standard by the International Electrotechnical Commission (IEC) alongside CCS plugs for U.S. and Europe, and the Chinese GB/T plug.
+CHAdeMO is a DC fast charging protocol that was first developed for the Japanese EV market; in the US, it is currently capable of charging vehicles like the Nissan Leaf and Mitsubishi iMiEV.
+The CHAdeMO protocol is officially recognized as an international DC charging standard by the International Electrotechnical Commission (IEC) alongside CCS plugs for US and Europe, and the Chinese GB/T plug.
+All Electrify America stations offer both CHAdeMO and CCS chargers.

 Charging an EV